FujiwaraTakuya/Fujis-Endosoma/Endosoma/Endosoma Simplified Gameplay Guidebook.md

 This guide mainly covers Vanilla and Endosoma Character Creation, which is done in 2 parts, starting with Vanilla Character Creation before moving on to Endosoma content.
 ## Vanilla Tiny Dungeons Content
+This is the Base-Game content for Tiny Dungeons on how to make a character.
 ### 1a: Who is your character?
 For the sake of the campaign, your character is a being born from a different dimension to this one and being brought into it with the promise of wealth, power, and experiences that you may be seeking- with very little risk, and a whole ton of rewards.